 - Ensuring that future customer address input complies with standardized address data

-The GIS department provided support to ERP users, empowering geographic awareness to customer care personnel.
+The GIS department provided support to ERP users, empowering customer care personnel with geographic awareness.
 This process is daily and ongoing, both for the employee-user of the ERP database and for the customer-user of the portal.
-It has been approximately six years since the beginning of the project, and EYATH has succeeded in matching over half of the total customers in the ERP database with GIS assets (335,000 of the 515,000 customers are joined to meters in the GIS database based on the address).
-It is expected that in the next two years, the project will be completed, allowing the majority of customer data to be connected to corresponding asset data, providing a holistic and complete solution to satisfy the need for shared data within the company.
+It has been approximately six years since the project began, and EYATH has succeeded in matching more than 400,000 of 515,000 customers in the ERP database with GIS assets.
+Within the next two years, EYATH expects the project will be completed.
+At that time, most of the customer data will be connected to the corresponding asset data, providing a holistic and complete solution to satisfy the need for shared data within the company.

 Realizing the Benefits of Integrating Critical Systems

-The benefits of the project are numerous and multidimensional, allowing verticalization of procedures, interconnection of processes, unification of activities, dissolving of traditional business silos, and the provision of updated and holistic information to all involved parties regardless of their involvement sector.
+The project benefits are numerous and multidimensional: interconnecting processes; unifying activities; dissolving traditional business silos; and provisioning updated and holistic information to all involved parties regardless of their involvement sector.

-- Asset data and geographic perspective are embedded in the ERP environment, allowing GIS services to run in the background, enhancing customer support procedures, and improving the customer experience.
+There have been additional project benefits.
+Because asset data and a geographic perspective are embedded in the ERP environment, GIS services can run in the background to enhance customer support procedures and improve the customer experience.

-- Historic consumption data—which is essential for modeling, performing geographic analysis of consumption patterns, tracing water losses in combination with SCADA data, or identifying customers affected by a network failure—is easily available to hydraulic engineers.
-This has eliminated ad hoc exports and imports of data between systems, reducing working hours by an average of two hours per week.
+Historic consumption data—essential for modeling, performing geographic analysis of consumption patterns, tracing water losses in combination with SCADA data, or identifying customers affected by a network failure—is now easily available to hydraulic engineers.
+This functionality has eliminated ad hoc exports and imports of data between systems and reduced staff time by an average of two hours per week.

-EYATH customers are also benefiting from the systems integration.
-Customer claims triggered in the ERP environment, such as applications for a new connection, are linked to the physical asset (connection line) via the interconnected systems, allowing the recording of the full life cycle of the request (application for a new connection, construction of the connection line, and future asset management of the connection line).
-Or vice versa: A customer request to fix a network failure is triggered in the call center environment, which is linked to the ERP system.
-The request is interconnected to asset management procedures, which are linked via GIS with the physical asset, allowing the recording of the full life cycle of the request.
-This improved process has reduced the amount of time to complete customer requests.
-The customer service department is saving one working hour per day on average.
+EYATH customers are also benefiting from this systems integration.
+Customer claims triggered in the ERP environment, such as applications for a new connection, are linked to the physical asset (connection line) via the interconnected systems, allowing the recording of the full life cycle of the request (e.g., application for a new connection, construction of the connection line, and future asset management of the connection line).

-In addition to the benefits already being realized, the processes and capabilities that the project has added to EYATH’s working environment will be utilized by upcoming projects and technologies—for example, streamlining the workflows needed to replace traditional water meters with smart meters.
+In addition to the benefits already realized, the processes and capabilities that the project has added to EYATH’s working environment will be utilized by upcoming projects and technologies, such as streamlining the workflows needed to replace traditional water meters with smart meters.
 The project also provides the foundation for digital twin creation by providing EYATH with accurate and robust asset data.